brito79/polly-app/.github/instructions/instrunctions.md.instructions.md

 - Is the Supabase client used for all database interactions?
 - Are shadcn/ui components used for the UI where appropriate?
 - Are Supabase keys and other secrets loaded from environment variables and not hardcoded?
+- Are forms implemented using react-hook-form for form handling, validation, and state management?
+- Do form components properly integrate react-hook-form with Server Actions for submission?